Screening, prevention and treatment

-This page is for healthcare providers and medical professionals.
+This information is for healthcare providers.
 For more general information, see our Pertussis (Whooping Cough) page.

-Pertussis is a common and very contagious infection caused by the bacterium Bordetella pertussis.
+Pertussis is common and very contagious.
+It is caused by Bordetella pertussis.
 The bacteria infect cilia in the upper respiratory tract.
-Early symptoms are mild and resemble the common cold.
-As the disease progresses, patients often experience violent coughing fits (paroxysms).
-These can be followed by high-pitched gasps as the patient tries to inhale, resembling a "whoop" sound.
-Coughing spells may also lead to gagging, vomiting, loss of consciousness and incontinence.
-In severe cough illness, broken ribs can occur.
+Early symptoms are mild, like the common cold.
+Patients often experience violent coughing fits (paroxysms).
+These can be followed by high-pitched gasps (a "whoop" sound) as the patient tries to inhale.
+Coughing spells can lead to gagging, vomiting, loss of consciousness, incontinence and broken ribs.

-Babies are at high risk for severe complications, and most pertussis-related deaths occur in babies under two months of age.
-Very young infants with pertussis do not always cough, but may experience apnea, poor feeding and failure to thrive.
-Severe complications in young infants include pneumonia and convulsions.
+Babies are at high risk for severe complications.
+Most pertussis deaths occur in babies under 2 months of age.
+Very young infants with pertussis do not always cough.
+They may experience apnea, poor feeding and failure to thrive.
+Severe complications include pneumonia and convulsions.

 Pertussis epidemics occur every few years.
 In 2012, Washington had almost 5,000 reported cases—783 in Pierce County alone.